jberkel/android-plugin/README.md

 # Build Scala Android apps using Scala

+*NOTE:* this plugin is currently not actively maintained.
+Have a look instead at [android-sdk-plugin](https://github.com/pfn/android-sdk-plugin).

 sbt-android-plugin is an extension for the Scala build tool [sbt][] which aims to make it as simple as possible to get started with Scala on Android.